Lemniscate-2525/30_Days_of_ML/Day06_Breast_Cancer_Classification_SVM/README.md

 ---

-# Time Complexity
+# Time Complexity :

-Training complexity of SVM is approximately:
+Training complexity of SVM is approximately :

 ```
 O(n² × d)
 ```

-Where:
+Where :

 - n = number of samples
 - d = number of features